 Can I bring a negative test result to avoid being tested?

-Does my child need to be tested if they are vaccinated?
+Does my child need a test if they are fully vaccinated?

 Why are participants required to be tested?